You want smart political talk without the meltdowns?

 I didn't know that Richard Jewell was listening to me that day.

-And he ended up giving me the first interview, and he said to me, I was the only one that gave him the benefit of the doubt.
+And he said to me, I was the only one that gave him the benefit of the doubt.

-In the Duke LaCross case, I actually took the time to go meet the families, talk to the kids, and I knew very early on that they all had evidence that was exculpatory that they weren't even there at the time of the alleged assault.
+In the Duke LaCrosse case, I actually took the time to go meet the families, talk to the kids, and I knew very early on that they all had evidence that was exculpatory that they weren't even there at the time of the alleged assault.

 What does this tell you?

-You know, these public figures speaking out about your son.
+What have you learned about the media politics, you know, these public figures speaking out about your son?

-And it just irritates me that people they want to be out there first about anything and say, hey, this is the white trust, or hey, this kid's a racist.
+And it just irritates me that people, they want to be out there first about anything and say, hey, this is the one white front.

 There's no evidence on that.

-And they they want to.
+And they want to.

 Were there any minorities that were shot?